VerdictAI

 5 questions

-Should I get a dated or undated weekly planner?
+Should I buy a dated or undated weekly planner?

-What's the difference between an academic and a calendar-year weekly planner?
+What's the difference between a Hobonichi Techo and a regular weekly planner?

-How much should I spend on a good weekly planner?
+How much should I spend on a weekly planner?